City-of-Helsinki/helsinki-design-system/site/README.md

 ## Getting started

-When making changes to the documentation website, recommended way to get it running locally.
+When making changes to the documentation website, recommended way is to get it running locally.
 This way you can review and see your changes in real time like they would show up in production.

 ### Setting up local development environment